 Taking the PSG with slow internet

-McKinsey allows changing time slots in a day should anything bad happen to your computer or Internet.
-However, you can only appeal for a change before you do the test, and you cannot reschedule for another day.
+McKinsey allows changing time slots in a day should anything terrible happen to your computer or Internet.
+However, you can only appeal for a change before taking the test and cannot reschedule for another day.
 That is why you need to be ready at least half an hour before the test to see if there is any technical problem and react in time.

-If your Internet connection gives up on you, and this applies to your computer, too, stop the test and change the schedule immediately.
-Go somewhere else where the Wifi is stable, and do it quickly before your new deadline.
+If your Internet connection or computer gives up on you, stop the test and change the schedule immediately.
+Go somewhere else where the wifi is stable, and do it quickly before your new deadline.

 Report to McKinsey with screenshots or videos

-When you take such a high-stake test, you will need to make notes, and as good as you are at mental math, you should be careful because the PSG will require a lot of calculations.
-If you are on a reliable, fast computer that can handle the PSG with ease, feel free to open side tabs and apps for taking notes and calculations.
+When you take such a high-stakes test, you will need to make notes, and as good as you are at mental math, you should be careful because the PSG will require a lot of calculations.
+If you are on a reliable, fast computer that can easily handle the PSG, feel free to open side tabs and apps for taking notes and calculations.

 On the other hand, if your computer is unreliable and old, do not attempt to run parallel programs.
-Stick to the traditional scratch paper and a pen; and a hand-held calculator.
-It might take a bit more time but when compared to overloading your computer, this significantly raises your chance of completing the test.
+Stick to the traditional scratch paper, pen, and hand-held calculator.
+It may take a bit more time, but compared to overloading your computer, this significantly raises your chance of completing the test.